 In other words, you could say that if this person takes care of his health and avoids having a heart attack.
 It’s as if he were saving $1,250 per month for his retirement (he wouldn’t have the medical expenses mentioned above and could use his money to maintain his lifestyle).
 What a way to save a dollar!
 That’s great retirement planning!!

 The Best Investment Around

 No one knows what will happen to his or her health in the future.
 However, certain conditions and diseases are avoidable and can depend on the actions we take today.
-Not only are there benefits to your body from taking care and investing in your health (you feel better, you release stress, etc.).
+Not only are there benefits to your body from taking care of your health and investing in your health (you feel better, you release stress, etc.).
 But it also has excellent long-term investment value.

 The best investment is prevention

 Going to the doctor at the first sign of symptoms of any illness is vital to prevent it from possibly getting worse.
 Taking care of your health is much easier and cheaper.
 When you make a habit of prevention and accurate and timely care.
 You should address any discomfort before it gets worse!